bsrwilliams/DataMigration/README.md

 # DataMigration

 ## Description
-This project facilitates the transfer of data stored in a CSV (Comma Seperated Values) file to a Database.
-This application can handle small to large CSV files.
+This project facilitates the transfer of data stored in various sized CSV (Comma Seperated Values) files to a Database.
+This application was tested with a 10K and 65K sized CSV files.

+### Complexity
+- 10K without threads: 814 nanoseconds
+- 10K with 5 threads: 944 nanoseconds

+- 65K without threads: 2453 nanoseconds
+- 65K with 5 threads: 2703 nanoseconds

 ### Future Improvements
 - Functional Programming